EmaChini/aamas2025/README.md

 However, you risk version mismatches, missing dependencies, or system-specific issues.

-The only part that is less necessary to dockerize is the final notebook in validation/results (i.e. the post-hoc analysis).
-But still, even for consistency, using Docker is safer.
+The only part that is less necessary to dockerize is the final notebook in validation/results (i.e. the post-hoc analysis) and the BPMN+CPIs generation.

-> ⚠️ Thus: Always prefer to create and run everything in Docker (especially tool/ and validation/cpi-to-prism/).
-Only the analysis notebook might be an exception, if you prefer local inspection.

 ## Usage